tanvir-git/odoo-documentation/content/applications/websites/website/configuration/multi_website.rst

 do three things to get this feature to work:

 #.
 Setup an A-record in the DNS configuration of your hosting provider so
-   that "www.mywebsite2.ext" is redirected to the IP of your Odoo instance.
+   that "www.mywebsite2.ext" is redirected to the IP of your CoquiAPPs instance.
 #.
 Create an extra Nginx ``server`` block in which you set the
    ``server_name`` that you've set in the :guilabel:`Website domain` field.
 #.
 Reload and restart your Nginx instance to use the new ``server`` block.